Angles (The Strokes album): Musical style

-Speaking to Zane Lowe, Nikolai Fraiture stated that he felt Angles would be "a return to the basics", suggesting the songs would be of similar style to their acclaimed 2001 debut record, Is This It.
+Speaking to Zane Lowe, bassist Nikolai Fraiture stated that he felt Angles would be "a return to the basics", suggesting the songs would be of similar style to their acclaimed 2001 debut record, Is This It.
 He added, "Sonically, I feel it's the album which should have been made between Room on Fire and First Impressions of Earth".
 However, the band decided to experiment with various production techniques, including MIDI electronic samples.
 Producer Gus Oberg claimed that despite wanting to use MIDI, neither he nor the band were satisfied with the results, and instead used a number of keyboards, with every member of the band playing the same parts manually instead for at least one song each.
 These included mainly the Roland Juno-106, as well as the MicroKORG XL, a Wurlitzer electric piano, and a Farfisa organ.
 The band also utilised a number of guitar pedals, more so than previously, including the Maxon AD999 delay, the Electro‑Harmonix Memory Man, and various Green Rhino distortion pedals.
 Oberg would record the digital guitar tracks onto tape, using a TEAC quarter‑inch tape machine during tracking sessions, before re-recording them back to digital for mixing, in order to gain a more analogue sound.
 He also used the machine to achieve a slap‑back echo on the drum track for 'Gratisfaction'.
 The band also made extensive use of overdubbed guitars, and various vocal techniques, such as backing vocals for the first time, vocal harmonies, and vocal layering techniques, including double tracking, all of which are most notable on "Under Cover of Darkness".

 Singles

-The first single to promote Angles, "Under Cover of Darkness", was released on February 11, 2011.
+The first single to promote Angles, "Under Cover of Darkness", was released on February 9, 2011.
 The 7" was officially released on March 1, 2011 and contained "You're So Right" as the B-side.
 The second single, "Taken for a Fool", was released on July 1, 2011.
 A live version of the track, recorded during an April 1, 2011 concert at Madison Square Garden and featuring Elvis Costello, was made available as the single's accompanying B-side.
 The song "Machu Picchu" appears on the soundtrack for EA Sports video game, FIFA 12. and was released as the third single on August 8, 2011.